Ayush2967/Git-to-Visual/README.md

 ## Keyboard shortcuts:
 - Clone in vscode: `Ctrl/Command + Shift + Down Arrow`
 - Open in vscode.dev: `Ctrl/Command + Shift + Up Arrow`

-## How to install
-You can install github-to-vscode directly from Chrome's Web Store by clicking [here](https://chrome.google.com/webstore/detail/github-to-vscode/lcajicegcfldjbnodelkdmgajajdcgjd).

-Otherwise, you can manually install the extension by following the instructions below:

-1. Clone this repo
-2. Open Chrome (or your preferred Chromium based browser) and navigate to the extensions page (`chrome://extensions` on Chrome)
-3. Enable developer mode (upper right corner) and click the "Load unpacked" button
-4. Find the cloned repo on your computer and select it, then press "Open"

-The extension is loaded into your browser and ready to be used!